Lumpkin, Georgia

-The city of Lumpkin is the county seat of Stewart County, Georgia, United States.
+Lumpkin is a city and county seat of Stewart County, Georgia, United States.
 Per the 2020 census, the population was 891.

 History

 This area of Georgia was inhabited by succeeding cultures of indigenous Native Americans for thousands of years before European contact.
 Historical tribes included the Cherokee, Choctaw and Creek, who encountered European Americans as their settlements moved into traditional territory.
 During the Indian removal of 1830, the United States government forced such tribes to move west of the Mississippi River to Indian Territory, to extinguish their claims and make way for more European-American settlement.

 Lumpkin was incorporated by European Americans on March 30, 1829.
 First named the county seat of Randolph County on December 2, 1830, it became the seat of Stewart County when the latter was split from Randolph three weeks later.
 The city was named in honor of Wilson Lumpkin, a two-term governor of Georgia and legislator who supported Indian removal.
 His namesake county is at the northern end of the state.

 The town grew as a commercial center served by stagecoach.
 Its merchants traded with the planters in the area.
 This was part of the Black Belt, named for the fertile land in the upland South that supported extensive cotton plantations in the 19th century.
 In the antebellum years, planters depended on the labor and skills of hundreds of thousands of enslaved African Americans to cultivate and process the cotton for market.

 After the war, many freedmen stayed in the area as sharecroppers and tenant farmers, and the economy continued to depend on agriculture.
 With land erosion and depletion, cotton farming gave way to peanut and pine tree cultivation, and labor needs decreased.
 The population of the county dropped markedly from the Great Migration of blacks to industrial jobs in the North and Midwest in the early decades of the 20th century, but the town of Lumpkin remained relatively stable.
 The county is still quite rural.